Is Intermittent Fasting Right for You?

 Enter intermittent fasting.
 Beyond the promise of a longer life, research has shown that intermittent fasting can improve insulin sensitivity, aid weight loss, decrease oxidative stress, decrease inflammation, lower incidence of cardiovascular disease, slow cancer growth, ease depression, and promote autophagy (think of this as cleaning house by removing cellular debris).

-Fortunately, much has been learned about fasting and as it turns out, not all fasts have to look like prolonged periods of depravity.
+Fortunately, much has been learned about fasting and as it turns out, not all fasts have to look like prolonged periods of deprivation.
 There are a variety of ways to cross the finish line, but the simplest is a 12-hour fast, where you stop eating at 7 pm and don’t resume eating again until 7 am the following the morning.
 This approach follows the body’s natural circadian rhythms.
 That is, to eat when the sun is up and stop eating when the sun goes down.
 Dr. Deborah Wexler, Director of the Massachusetts General Hospital Diabetes Center and associate professor at Harvard Medical School, noted in a recent interview, “There is evidence to suggest that the circadian rhythm fasting approach, where meals are restricted to an eight to 10-hour period of the daytime, is effective,” she confirmed, though generally she recommends that people “use an eating approach that works for them and is sustainable to them.”

 The key is to find a style of eating—not dieting—that works for you.
 Below are some options that have research to back up their safety and efficacy.